AdobeDocs/campaign-standard.pt-BR/help/sending/using/understanding-quarantine-management.md

 <!--In the default configuration, the threshold is set at five errors, where two errors are significant if they occur at least 24 hours apart.
 The address is placed in quarantine at the fifth error.
 The error counter threshold can be modified.-->

 O contador de erros será reinicializado se o último erro significativo ocorrer há mais de 10 dias.
-O status do endereço é alterado para **Válido** e é excluído da lista de quarentenas pela **Limpeza do banco de dados** fluxo de trabalho.
-(Para obter mais informações sobre workflows técnicos, consulte [nesta seção](../../administration/using/technical-workflows.md#list-of-technical-workflows).)
+O status do endereço é alterado para **Válido** e excluído da lista de quarentenas pelo fluxo de trabalho **Limpeza do banco de dados**.
+(Para obter mais informações sobre fluxos de trabalho técnicos, consulte [esta seção](../../administration/using/technical-workflows.md#list-of-technical-workflows).)